A Complete Guide on Stack Using Array in C

 1. Backtracking Algorithms

-Backtracking is a technique used in many algorithms, whereby the program has to revert to an earlier state when a branch of the decision tree fails.
-Some of the algorithms that use backtracking are:
+Backtracking is a technique used in many algorithms where the program must revert to an earlier state when a branch of the decision tree fails.
+Algorithms using backtracking include:

-Stacks keep the record of all the previous states.
-If a certain path does not work out, the algorithm removes the last state from the stack and continues from the appropriate point.
+Stacks keep records of all previous states.
+If a certain path doesn't work out, the algorithm removes the last state from the stack and continues from the appropriate point.

 2. Browser History Navigation